 Ischemic stroke is an acute neurological condition caused by impaired cerebral blood flow (e.g., vascular occlusion or systemic hypoperfusion).
 The most important risk factors are chronic systemic hypertension and cardiovascular disease.
+Modifiable risk factors should be managed (e.g., , anticoagulation for patients with atrial fibrillation) for primary prevention of stroke.
 Clinically, ischemic stroke is characterized by the acute onset of focal neurological deficits, which are dependent on the cerebral territory covered by the relevant vessel.
 If ischemic stroke is suspected, a noncontrast head CT should immediately be performed to rule out intracranial hemorrhage and blood glucose should be measured as it is a stroke mimic.
 Revascularization of the vessels affected in ischemic stroke, e.g., via tissue plasminogen activator (tPA) or thrombectomy, can preserve brain tissue and improve outcomes if given early.
-Further treatment consists of supportive care, neuroprotective measures, management of underlying causes, and secondary prevention with antiplatelet therapy and treatment of modifiable risk factors (i.e., hypertension, atherosclerosis).
+Further treatment consists of supportive care, neuroprotective measures, management of underlying causes, and reducing subsequent stroke risk with antiplatelet therapy and other .

 Risk factors for ischemic stroke